Max von Sydow: 1970s–1980s

-In 1971, von Sydow starred in The Touch, Bergman's first English-language film, playing a doctor whose wife is having an affair.
-In 1973, von Sydow appeared in one of his most commercially successful films, William Friedkin's The Exorcist (1973).
+In 1971, Sydow starred in The Touch, Bergman's first English-language film, playing a doctor whose wife is having an affair.
+In 1973, Sydow appeared in one of his most commercially successful films, William Friedkin's The Exorcist (1973).
 He played Father Lankester Merrin, the film's titular Jesuit priest, which earned him his second Golden Globe nomination.
 He reprised the role in the film's sequel, Exorcist II: The Heretic (1977).
-In 1977, von Sydow made his Broadway debut alongside Eileen Atkins and Bibi Andersson in Per Olov Enquist's The Night of the Tribades, a play about the writer August Strindberg.
+In 1977, Sydow made his Broadway debut alongside Eileen Atkins and Bibi Andersson in Per Olov Enquist's The Night of the Tribades, a play about the writer August Strindberg.
 In 1981, he starred with Anne Bancroft in the Tom Kempinski play Duet for One about the cellist Jacqueline du Pré.
-Von Sydow made his British stage debut at The Old Vic in 1988 as Prospero in The Tempest, a role he first played in Sweden three decades ago.
+Sydow made his British stage debut at The Old Vic in 1988 as Prospero in The Tempest, a role he had first played in Sweden three decades before.